 - Demons don't exist in reality, what's the problem?

-- First of all, I thought the Germans didn't want to see something like that.
-A story where the protagonist has lost his head to his enemies, I don't think they are prepared for these things.
+- At first, I thought the Germans didn't want to see something like that.
+A story where the protagonist loses his temper to his enemies—I don't think they're prepared for that kind of thing.

-- For foreigners, series like “Invincible” on Prime Video are R18.
-In Japan it's like a race to see who can produce the most extremely violent things, and children can watch them without any problems.
+- For foreigners, series like Prime Video's "Invincible" are rated R18.
+In Japan, it's like a race to see who can produce the most extremely violent content, and children can watch them without any problems.

-- It seems that there are some people who are not satisfied with Kimetsu no Yaiba's designs.
+- It seems there are some people who are not satisfied with Kimetsu no Yaiba's designs.

-Season 1 of Demon Slayer premiered in April 2019, making the film a successful phenomenon.
-The second season premiered on December 5, 2021 in Japan.
-Finally, the 3rd season premiered on Crunchyroll after the release of the film To the Swordsmith Village – World Tour on February 2, 2023 in Japan.
+Demon Slayer Season 1 premiered in April 2019, becoming a hit with the film.
+The second season premiered on December 5, 2021, in Japan.
+Finally, Season 3 premiered on Crunchyroll following the release of the film To the Swordsmith Village – World Tour on February 2, 2023, in Japan.

-Additionally, the first episode of Season 4 of Demon Slayer: Kimetsu no Yaiba Hashira Training Arc will premiere in Japan on Fuji TV in spring 2024.
+Additionally, the first episode of Demon Slayer: Kimetsu no Yaiba Hashira Training Arc season 4 will premiere in Japan on Fuji TV in Spring 2024.

 Source: Yaraon!